 God’s ancient Hebrew people were instructed not to be like the pagan nations around them.
 The Hebrews were to place the highest value on marriage.
 Men were to hold their wife in great favor.
 She was said to be God’s greatest gift to the man.

 They taught that God was especially careful when he brought a man and woman together in a marriage.
 This is why the Hebrews often spoke of God as the great Shadchan. (‘Marriage maker’.)

 Of course sin always mars the picture.
-As the Church became more institutionalized with this came some strange notions about marriage.
+As the Church became more institutionalized, with this came strange notions about marriage.
 Celibacy began to be promoted as the perfect life style.
 Over time this led to a celibate priesthood for the Roman Catholic system.
 But this was never God’s purpose for His people, not in the former testament or in the